-3. NHTSA's twelve safety elements
+3. Safety elements

-The U.S. Department of Transportation publication, "Automated Driving Systems, A Vision for Safety 2.0", outlines twelve safety elements that are relevant globally and "generally considered to be the most salient design aspects to consider and address when developing, testing, and deploying Autonomous Driving Systems on public roadways."
+Safety elements are relevant globally and "generally considered to be the most salient design aspects to consider and address when developing, testing, and deploying Autonomous Driving Systems."
+The following pages outline how EasyMile has incorporated each of these safety elements into our driverless vehicle design, deployment, and operations.